 November 2014 • Topic: Rebuilding trust • by Yasmine Chinwala

 Shafik was speaking about the Fair and Effective Markets Review to an audience at the London School of Economics on October 26.
 She is leading the review, which looks at fixed income, currency and commodity markets, alongside Martin Wheatley, chief executive of the Financial Conduct Authority, and Charles Roxburgh, head of financial services at HM Treasury.
-You can read the full text of the speech here and other documentation on the Fair and Effective Markets Review, including the consultation paper, here.
+You can read the full text of the speech here

 I was born in Egypt but left at a very young age when my family lost everything as a result of nationalisations under the Nasser government.
 It was a time when many well-intentioned people thought that the state could do a better job of allocating resources and managing economic activity than the market.
 That view was proven wrong.
 Perhaps as a result of that experience, I have spent large parts of my professional life thinking about the relationship between the state and the market.

 The perspective I have reached is that well-functioning markets are the key to prosperity, but that they must operate in ways that are fair and effective to sustain public support and confidence.
 By “fair and effective” I mean markets should allow their ultimate end users to invest, fund themselves, and transfer risk in a resilient and predictable way, on the basis of competitive prices.
 They should offer appropriately open access and transparency.
 And they should operate according to clear standards of market practice and integrity.